After the ceremony, participants went up onto the rooftop to observe the solar power generation system in action.

 (1)Ricoh should show its commitment to the environment as a leading environmental companyall the more because it is difficult to do so now.

 (2)Because other companies are refraining from making environmental investments,the price of solar panels, the production of which has been increased by manufacturers, is decreasing.

 (3)By making investments in the system while the federal and state governments areoffering generous subsidies, we can shorten the time required to recover our costs.

 For me, the introduction of the system was a very strategic decision for both the environment and our business.

 The production plant of Ricoh Manufacturing (Thailand) Ltd. (RMT), a manufacturing subsidiary which started operation in September 2009, boasts a number of environmentally friendly designs and facilities in various parts of the building, including in the manufacturing area, the warehouse, the administrative office, and the cafeteria.
-Examples of the green equipment installed include natural lighting and ventilation systems, a highly efficient air-conditioning system utilizing water-cooling freezers, an insulated roof, heat-reflective glass panels, highly efficient ballast for HF lamps, and occupancy sensors.
+Examples of the green equipment installed include natural lighting and ventilation systems, a highly efficient air-conditioning system with chiller, an insulated roof, heat-reflective glass panels, highly efficient ballast for HF lamps, and occupancy sensors.
 The annual CO2 emissions reduction exceed 250 tons.